WGLab/doc-ANNOVAR/misc/faq.md

     The -downdb use `wget` by default without any argument.
 You can add `-nowget` in the command line, so that Perl HTTP/FTP modules will be used instead which should handle proxy well.
 Or you can modify the ANNOVAR source code to use wget with proxy functionality.

+1. **How to download databases not stored in UCSC or ANNOVAR-DB?**

+    In general, you just need to manually download these databases, and reformat them to standard ANNOVAR genericdb format (Chr, Start, End, Ref, Alt, and other information), and use them.
+Occasionally, you may also automate the process by supplying the URL directly; for example, to download Regulome, you can do `perl annotate_variation.pl --downdb  --webfrom http://www.regulomedb.org/downloads/  RegulomeDB.dbSNP141 /Users/user/Desktop/annovar/humandb`.

 1. **How to handle MAF files from TCGA?**

     You can use [this script](http://www.openbioinformatics.org/annovar/download/maf2annovar.pl) to convert MAF to ANNOVAR input format and then annotate the file.